deck1801/Network-layout-SC/README.md

 3.select 'file' option on toolbar and select 'Open' option and open the Project.pkt file.
 4.Download or clone the  repository on the local system.

+Documentation: The documnetation file contains all the informantion about project and its practical implemntaion.